WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 Proposals will be evaluated on a biweekly cycle by Arm and Packet.

-Approved projects will be expected to provide credit back to Works on Arm in the form of a logo display, blog post, Twitter post, news release, or some other suitable acknowledgement.

-Approved projects are subject to a 90 day review process for termination.

 ### Name, email, company, job title

 Note that projects with two or more participants are preferred.